 Tortoises that strain have trouble with their bowel movements, and they may even vocalize with grunts as they try unsuccessfully to pass their stool.

-If your tortoise has been impacted for a long time, it may not strain.
+If a tortoise has been impacted for a long time, it may not strain.
 Impaction can weaken a tortoise, leaving it with little energy to strain.

-If your tortoise stops straining, it doesn’t mean that constipation or impaction has resolved.
+If a tortoise stops straining, it doesn’t mean that constipation or impaction has resolved.

-If your tortoise has no other symptoms, it may be constipated.
+If a tortoise has no other symptoms, it may be constipated.